-The values has been derived from a study by EMISIA on the implementation of Euro 5 for L-Cat.
+The values have been derived from a study by EMISIA on the implementation of Euro 5 for L-Cat.
 For the specific case of three-wheeled vehicles, the study had reviewed the useful life of L5 vehicles concluding it is of ca. 41250km, so higher than the 20000km durability requirements.
 However, the study had noted that L5 vehicles could have very different useful life mileage depending on the use made: transport of passenger designed vehicles reach higher mileages than the one designed to transport goods.
 The study had concluded that there was no data to support an increase of durability requirements for L5 vehicles.

 See Paragraph 7.10 in: